ow2-chameleon/everest/src/site/markdown/hello-everest.md

 }
 ```
 But how the everest core can run through the architecture to */zone* ?
-He start to the root and browse recursively the tree invoking the getResource method.
+He start to the root and browse recursively the tree invoking the getResources method.
-So it's very important to override the getResource method either the everest-core couldn't browse the domain.
+So it's very important to override the getResources method either the everest-core couldn't browse the domain.

 ### Manage your resource

 In this part we are focusing on the devices branches.
 In this branches we have two resources :

-* **GenericDeviceManager** : it represent the */devices*, the root of all devices
+* **GenericDeviceManager** : it represents the */devices*, the root of all devices
-* **GenericDeviceResource** : it represent the */serialNumber*, it is the representation of a unique device.
-Be carefull,
+* **GenericDeviceResource** : it represents the */serialNumber*, it is the representation of a unique device.
-resource aren't the device but a representation of it.

 The device manager allowed us to manage a list of Device resource.
 Let's implement the two class !